Maybe I should be holding on

 - Same Time Next Year is essentially built on a twisted dual version of this.

-- Sam in Danny Phantom already harbored a crush on Danny throughout the entire series, but the first boy she dated and kissed (legitimately) was the Fauxreigner Gregor , an Ultra-Recyclo Vegetarian Goth like her.
-Naturally, it was love at first sight (although part of the reason is that at this point, Danny was unreachable romantically for her—his heart was still set on Valerie).
+- Sam in Danny Phantom already harbored a crush on Danny throughout the entire series, but the first boy she dated and kissed (legitimately) was the Fauxreigner Gregor, an Ultra-Recyclo Vegetarian Goth like her.
+Naturally, it was love at first sight (although part of the reason is that at this point, Danny was unreachable romantically for her—his heart was still set on Valerie and/or Paulina).
 She finds out though that he's really just a con artist who wanted to get in her pants.
 She goes back to crushing on Danny and as bonus points, Danny starts realizing he likes her.

-- Used in the plot of "The Way We Was" in The Simpsons: Marge goes with Artie Ziff to the prom, but after it he reveals himself as a total sleaze who initially attempts to force himself on her.
-After slapping him in the face and eventually leaving him in disgust she realizes she cares for Homer instead.
+- Used in the plot of "The Way We Was" in The Simpsons: Marge goes with Artie Ziff to the prom, but afterwards, he reveals himself as a total self-centered sleaze who initially attempts to force himself on her.
+After slapping him in the face and eventually leaving him in disgust, she realizes she cares for Homer instead.